hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/select.md

 Each included [`<column>`](./column.md) tag changes the default behavior of how a column is retrieved.
 It can change the resulting property name, its type, or can be used to apply a converter to it.

-Alternatively, a single `<columns>` tag can be used to enable [Structured Queries](../../nitro/nitro-structured-selects.md).
+Alternatively, a single `<columns>` tag can be used to enable [Graph Queries](../../nitro/nitro-graph-selects.md).
-Structured queries are an advanced feature that post-processed the received result set and produces trees of Java VOs instead of flat rows.
+Graph selects are an advanced feature that post-processes the received result set and produces trees of VOs instead of flat rows.
 They can be useful to enhance a query with a few tags, and automatically generate VOs to retrieve complex data structures.
+They can also reuse existing VOs preserving all their custom properties and behavior.

 The `<complement>` is used to enclose [Dynamic SQL](../../nitro/nitro-dynamic-sql.md) sections of the query in order to make the query parseable.
 Parameter applying (`#{name}`) and injection (`${name}`) do not need to be enclosed by this tag and can be included as is.